signal18/docs.signal18.io/05.Configuration/11.monitoring/docs.md

 HTTP Graph are display via the giraffe JS library.
 One can create custom dashboard via Grafana.
-Customizing the trends can be done modifying
+Customizing the trends can be done modifying.
+The port to use as direct data source in grafan is drive by `graphite-carbon-api-port` default 10002.

 ```
 /usr/share/replication-manager/dashboard/static/graph.js